 How to get here

 The airport is just a ten minute walk to park headquarters.
-Just follow the few signs and walk.
-Do not take a taxi.
+Just follow the few signs and walk, or else you can take a taxi.

 Park hostel and bungalows – Book the park hostel and bungalows in advance on their site.
 Prices range from 51.80RM ($12 USD) a night for the hostel to 340 RM ($80 USD) for a deluxe 3 person bungalow.